k3yJ3y/img-saver/README.md

 ### 2. Upload an Image

-You can use tools like cURL, Postman, or any other similar tool to upload an image.
+You can use tools like cURL, Postman, or any other similar tool to upload an image (accepted formats: jpeg, png, jpg, gif, svg, webp; maximum size: 2048KB).

 #### Using cURL